gomander/napi-gif-encoder/README.md

 ![https://github.com/gomander/napi-gif-encoder/actions](https://github.com/gomander/napi-gif-encoder/workflows/CI/badge.svg)

-> GIF Encoder for Node JS that tries to have reasonable performance.
+> A faster GIF Encoder for Node JS using Rust

 This library is a fork of [@tyrone-sudeium/napi-gif-encoder](https://github.com/tyrone-sudeium/napi-gif-encoder).
-I made this fork because the original is not currently being maintained.
+I made this fork because the original is not currently being maintained, and I needed a new feature added.

 ## Install